alanc98/rtems-cfs-demo/README.md

 - A set of Dockerfiles and scripts to build a docker based RTEMS development kit (docker).
 Specific commits are used to try to keep the demo from breaking when the RTEMS repositories are updated.
 - The RTEMS Kernel Image Project (rki2).
 This directory has the RTEMS startup code, and it is where the project executable image is created.
 - A snapshot of the cFS bundle (cFS).
 This has forks of the repositories found at: https://github.com/nasa/cFS .
 Again, the forks here point to specific commits of the submodules, so hopefully as long as the repos exist, this demo can be reproduced.
 - The micro SD card files that are needed to boot RTEMS on the beaglebone black (sd-card).
 The file in this directory need to be copied to a FAT formatted SD card.
 The partition should also be marked as bootable.
-The beaglebone black may also try to boot an image from the EMMC chip on the board before it boots the micro SD card.
+Note that the beaglebone black may also try to boot an image from the EMMC chip on the board before it boots the micro SD card.

 # Development environment:
 You will need to build a RTEMS 6 ARM toolchain, the "beagleboneblack" BSP, and the RTEMS libbsd project for the beaglebone black.
 I did not intend to cover setting up the RTEMS development environment in this demo, but there are a few options: